About Us may be a bit of a stretch right now. To be honest, Travel Safe Travel Smart website is more correctly About Me. At least for a while.

 I was unfortunate enough to have been given a double name at birth, and ever since I’ve been trying to rectify that situation.

-Believe me, double-given names don't work, especially in business.
-At least, that's been my experience
+Believe me, double-given names don't work, especially in the professional world.
+At least that's been my experience.

 But that’s a story for another day.
 I’m sure you didn't stop by this page to hear me bemoan the status of my given name.
 [Sorry, Mom]